-Non-Retaliation.
+Non-Retaliation

 Pitney Bowes will not tolerate any retaliation against an employee who, in good faith, seeks advice, raises a concern, or reports known or suspected misconduct.
 The Company will investigate and take claims of retaliation extremely seriously.
 Any individual (whether or not a manager) who engages in retaliatory conduct will be subject to disciplinary action, which may include dismissal.
-If you believe you have been subjected to retaliation for raising a legal or ethical issue in good faith, immediately contact Global Ethics, Human Resources, Legal or the Ethics Help Line.
+If you believe you have been subjected to retaliation for raising a legal or ethical issue in good faith, immediately contact Global Ethics, Human Resources, Legal, or the Ethics Helpline.

+Disciplinary Procedures

-Disciplinary Procedures.
-Employees who fail to comply with these Guidelines, Company policy or the law will face serious consequences including possible final warnings, demotion or dismissal and, if criminal activity is found, the matter may be reported to law enforcement.
-Managers and any employee who observes or knows about a violation of these Guidelines or the law, and who fail to report it to management, Human Resources, Legal, Global Ethics or Audit, will also be subject to discipline.
+Employees who fail to comply with these Guidelines, Company policy, or the law will face serious consequences, including possible final warnings, demotion, or dismissal.
+The matter may be reported to law enforcement if criminal activity is found.
+Managers and any employee who observes or knows about violating these Guidelines or the law and who fails to report it to management, Global Ethics, Human Resources, Legal, or the Ethics Helpline will also be subject to discipline.

+Remember

-Remember: These Guidelines help protect you, your co-workers and Pitney Bowes.
-Failure to read and understand these Guidelines, and the Human Resource policies, or relevant policies is no excuse for a violation.
-Compliance with these Guidelines is not optional - no violation of Company policy or the law is worth damaging your reputation, Pitney Bowes' reputation or losing your employment.
+These Guidelines help protect you, your co-workers, and Pitney Bowes.
+Failure to read and understand these Guidelines, the Human Resource policies, or relevant policies is no excuse for a violation.
+Compliance with these Guidelines is not optional-no violation of Company policy or the law is worth damaging your reputation, Pitney Bowes reputation, or losing your employment.